Loopring/trusted_setup/README.md

 Depending on the number of circuits this can take a very long time.
 Once finished the file `loopring_mpc_0000.zip` will have been created with the initial parameters for all circuits.
 Upload it to the server so the first participant can download it.

 At this point an indefinite number of participants can contribute.
 For every participant the coordinator needs to do a couple of things:
 - Check if the `loopring_mpc_NNNN.zip` file a participant has sent is correct.
-This can be done by executing `python3 verify_contribution.py X` where `X` is the index of the participation to check.
-This check also needs to particaption file `X-1`.
+This can be done by executing `python3 verify_contribution.py X` where `X` is the index of the contribution to check.
+This check also needs contribution file `X-1`.
-- Check if the signed attestation is indeed signed by the paricipant (can easily be checked on the website of keybase)
+- Check if the signed attestation is indeed signed by the paricipant (can easily be checked on the website of keybase).
 - Update the website/github with the attestation file and the sha256 hash of the contribution file.
 This allows the new participant to check if he is indeed building upon the correct contribution.

 Once enough participants have contributed we can finally create our verification and proving keys!